axtk/react-store/README.md

 Taking inspiration from the easiness of using local state with the `useState` hook.

-## Zero-config setup
+## Default setup

-The `useStore` hook introduced in this package returns a store, which will contain the shared state, and subscribes the component to the store to bring it up-to-date whenever the store gets updated.
+The `useStore` hook introduced in this package returns a store that will contain the shared state and subscribes the component to this store to bring it up-to-date whenever the store gets updated.

 The `useStore` hook returns the default store if no store has been explicitly provided.